 Zoe Spurr has a few openings this season, including lighting The Globe’s Emilia as it transfers to The Vaudeville Theatre, opening 21st March.
 The Phlebotomist transfers to Hampstead Theatre’s main stage on the 25th March, and Zoe will also be associate lighting Anthropocene with Scottish Opera, which opens in Glasgow on 24th January, Edinburgh on 31st January and London on the 7th February.

-March sees the opening of Rosenkavalier at Den Norske Opera & Ballett in Oslo, with choreography by Andrew George, costumes by Tanya McCallin and re-lighting by Clare O’Donoghue.
+March sees the opening of Rosenkavalier at Den Norske Opera & Ballett in Oslo on the 16th, with choreography by Andrew George, costumes by Tanya McCallin and re-lighting by Clare O’Donoghue.
 Zia Bergin-Holly lights Apologia on the 22nd for The English Theatre Frankfurt.
 Opening on the 23rd is Roberto Devereux at Badisches Staats Theater in Karlsruhe with costumes designed by Mark Bouman.

 Romeo and Juliet will be opening at the Royal Opera House on the 26th, with original lighting design by John B Read.
 John will also be lighting Communion for Yorke Dance, which will open at Theatre Royal Winchester on the 12th February, Oso Arts Centre on the 1st March, the Stanley & Audrey Theatre in Leeds on 20th March, Merlin Theatre in Frome on 23rd March, The Mill Arts Centre in Banbury on April 4th, Salisbury Arts Centre on 6th April, and Court Theatre in Swindon on 26th April.